 A: Breast reduction surgery and breast lift surgery usually have very similar incisions.
 However, different surgeons may use different techniques.
 If you are considering breast surgery, you should ask your surgeon very specific questions, such as: “What are my scars going to look like?”.

-Q: Can Breast Reduction Be Combined with Breast Lift?
+Q: Can A Breast Reduction Be Combined with A Breast Lift?

-A. Breast reduction is probably one of the easiest recoveries compared to other cosmetic surgery procedures.
-It is normally done under general anesthesia.
+A Breast reduction is probably one of the easiest recoveries compared to other cosmetic surgery procedures.
 Patients might be sore right after the surgery but normally, there is no severe pain.
-Standard pain management protocol is enough for about a couple of days after the surgery.“Breast Reduction Scarring and Recovery: What to Expect?” post explores recovery after the breast reduction surgery in detail.
+The standard pain management protocol is enough for about a couple of days after the surgery.“Breast Reduction Scarring and Recovery: What to Expect?” post explores recovery after the breast reduction surgery in detail.

-Q. How to Get your Insurance to Cover Breast Reduction?
+Q. How to Get Your Insurance to Cover Breast Reduction Surgery?

-A. When talking about the cost of breast reduction, at Surgicare Arts & Aesthetics it ranges from $7,500 to $9,500 depending on a number of factors, and we do not accept insurance.
+A. The cost of a breast reduction at Surgicare Arts & Aesthetics ranges from $7,500 to $9,500 depending on a number of factors, and we do not accept insurance.

 However, Dr. Angelina Postoev can refer you to a qualified surgeon who accepts insurance in cases when the surgery is a medical necessity.
 We explained it in detail in the “Does Medical Insurance Cover Breast Reduction Surgery?” post.